Wood Maintenance Guide: Protecting and Preserving Your Wall Panels | The Panel Hub

 Wood wall panels protected from direct sunlight with light curtains to prevent fading.

-It’s undeniable that the best wood maintenance is to prevent damage before it happens.
-Keep your wood wall panels elegant before it’s too late.
+IIt is undeniable that the most effective wood maintenance involves preventing damage before it occurs.
+KKeep your wood wall panels looking elegant before damage occurs.

 1. Avoid Direct Sunlight

-The position of your furniture or curtains matter, as it can protect wood wall panels from sunlight.
-Otherwise, your wood wall panels can be exposed with direct light, which can lead to fading or uneven discoloration.
+The position of your furniture or curtains matters, as it can protect wood wall panels from sunlight.
+Otherwise, your wood wall panels can be exposed to direct light, which can lead to fading or uneven discoloration.

-If areas like your living room or bedroom get sunlight easily, you can use a UV-protective finish to protect the wood and preserve its color.
+IIf areas such as your living room or bedroom receive sunlight easily, you can apply a UV-protective finish to safeguard the wood and maintain its color.

 1. Control Humidity Levels

-Season plays a more important role than you think.
-Without the right temperature, wood wall panels will expand due to humidity and contracts when the air gets too dry.
-You can maintain indoor humidity around 40-60%.
+SThe season plays a more important role than you might realize.
+Without the right temperature, wood wall panels will expand due to humidity and contract when the air gets too dry.
+You can maintain indoor humidity at 40–60%.

 1. Prevent Impact Damage

-Always be mindful of scratches and scuffs from furniture.
-That’s why the position of your furniture matters, as it can cause wood wall panels without realizing it.
-If your wood wall panels are installed in high-traffic areas, you can use felt pads, coasters, or bumpers behind chairs or decor.
+Always be mindful of how furniture can cause scratches and scuffs.
+That’s why the position of your furniture matters, as it can unintentionally damage wood wall panels.
+If your wood wall panels are installed in high-traffic areas, consider using felt pads, coasters, or bumpers behind chairs or decorative items.

 1. Maintain Airflow

-There’s nothing better than good airflow, as it keeps your wood panels dry and healthy.
-If you plan to install wall wood panels in humid areas like kitchens or bathrooms, make sure there is prover ventilation available.
-Make sure there’s a bit of space between the panels and the wall.
+There’s nothing better than excellent airflow, as it keeps your wood panels dry and healthy.
+If you plan to install wood wall panels in humid areas like kitchens or bathrooms, make sure there is proper ventilation available.
+MMake sure there is some space between the panels and the wall.

 Conclusion

-Always pay attention to your wall panels over time.
+A Always pay attention to the condition of your wall panels over time.
 You can also explore our collection page to find the best wood wall panels that make your home feel warm.

 Next article How to Install SPC Flooring: A Real Guide for DIYers and Pros